Justin Lewis (basketball)

-Justin Keith Lewis (born April 12, 2002) is an American professional basketball player for Limoges CSP of the LNB Pro A. He played college basketball for the Marquette Golden Eagles.
+Justin Keith Lewis (born April 12, 2002) is an American professional basketball player for Maccabi Ramat Gan of the Israeli Basketball Premier League.
+He played college basketball for the Marquette Golden Eagles.

 Early life

 Lewis was born and grew up in Baltimore, Maryland and initially attended Calvert Hall College High School.
 He transferred to the Baltimore Polytechnic Institute after his freshman year.
 As a junior, Lewis averaged 17.3 points and 9.2 rebounds per game with 16 double doubles and was named first team All-Metro and second team All-Maryland by USA Today as Baltimore Polytechnic won the state championship.
 As a senior, he averaged 19.3 points, 13.4 rebounds and 4.4 blocks per game and was named the Metro Co-player of the Year and first-team All-Maryland while leading the team to a second straight state championship.
-A four-star recruit, he committed to playing college basketball for Marquette over offers from UConn and Virginia Tech, among others.
+A four-star recruit, Lewis committed to playing college basketball for Marquette over offers from UConn and Virginia Tech, among others.